How Does a Naked Put Option Expose a Trader to Risk?

 The maximum loss is the strike price multiplied by the contract size, minus the premium received.
 This is a substantial risk, as it requires significant capital commitment.

-What Determines the Premium of a Crypto Option?
+What Is the Maximum Loss for the Seller (Writer) of a Crypto Put Option?

-What Is the Primary Role of a Crypto Option Seller (Writer)?
+What Is the Primary Risk of Selling a ‘Naked Call’ Option?